Privacy Notice for California Residents

 - Internal research to develop or demonstrate technology

-- Testing or improvement of any service or device “owned, manufactured, manufactured for, or controlled by” The StoneHill Group, Inc.
+- Testing or improvement of any service or device “owned, manufactured, manufactured for, or controlled by” Sourcepoint and/or its parent companies, Firstsource Group USA, Inc. or Sourcepoint Limited.

 - To service providers who provide functionality and analytics regarding website and social media usage.